Semi-Supervised Unconstrained Head Pose Estimation in the Wild: Experiments

 \subsection{Quantitative Comparison}

 Below, we report results under three settings as well as improvement analysis of our SemiUHPE.
-If there is no special reminder, both Sup. and Base. methods are implemented with our proposed aspect-ratio invariant cropping.
+If there is no special reminder, all baselines (Sup., Base., Base.+ and SAA) are implemented with our proposed aspect-ratio invariant cropping.
 The last is the results of SemiObjRot and Semi3DHead.

 \textbf{Front-range HPE Results under Setting1.} As shown in Table~\ref{tabOne}, our SemiUHPE can surpass both the supervised methods \cite{mohlin2020probabilistic} and baseline FisherMatch \cite{yin2022fishermatch} with either backbone.
+When using ResNet50, our SemiUHPE is always the best out of other three SSL methods (Base., Base.+ and SSA).
 Meanwhile, the smaller the ratio of labeled samples used (from 20\% to 2\%), the more significant the reduction in MAE errors.
 Moreover, with using 20\% labeled 300W-LP, the performance of semi-supervised baseline and our SemiUHPE can always exceed the supervised method using all labeled 300W-LP.
 These results are also comparable to some SOTA supervised methods in Table~\ref{tabTwo}.
 We attribute this to the stronger robustness brought by partially integrated unsupervised training of unlabeled data.
 It also indicates that pure supervised learning may cause final models overfitting on the train-set, while SSL can improve the adaptability and generalization to a certain extent.